Room color ideas – 31 expert ways to choose a balanced color scheme

 'The trap that people fall into is that they consider dark rooms to be wrong, and just paint it bright white.
 I really like to lean into the darkness and explore the depths of color,' says interior designer Rachel Chudley.
 'Go for a very deep, dark color but mix it up in a very high gloss paint, and this will reflect the light around the room.
 Then you get the depth you’re leaning into but also this amazing light which can glow like a jewel, especially in candlelight.'

-3. Include contrasting colors to create impact
+3. Use contrasting colors to create impact

-'Getting the color right in a room is an amazing balance, because it’s those last minute touches which can really set things off.
-What I like to do is just when everything’s looking really harmonious and perfect is to throw in a little rogue element of chaos, like adding a little yellow silk blind in space with no other yellow.
+'Clashing colors can really make my heart sing,' says Rachel Chudley.
+'Getting the color right in a room is an amazing balance, because it’s those last-minute touches which can really set things off.
+What I like to do is just when everything’s looking really harmonious and perfect, throw in a little rogue element of chaos, like adding a little yellow silk blind in space with no other yellow.
 If it’s too perfect, a space can feel claustrophobic in its designed-ness, so having a couple of rogue elements like that spices things up, and also helps a house feel like a home.'

 Another way to take the first step is to begin with what is already decided or what you can’t change, recommends interior designer and natural paint specialist Edward Bulmer